datagrok/opinions/DESIGN.md

 With a hash function _H_ that takes as input data of any length and outputs a fixed-length hash value, the resulting opinion tuple is now fixed-length:

+	(
+        H(Avatar),
+        H(Target),
-	(H(Avatar), H(Target), H(Metric), Rating)
+        H(Metric),
+        Rating
+        )

 This decision offers some advantages and requries us to make some concessions:

-One advantage is that referring to data by its hash value makes it a perfect candidate for storage in one of many high-performance Content Addressable Storage (CAS) systems like [Venti][], a homegrown CAS like the one that `git` employs, or simple implementation within other storage systems like postgres or a NoSQL engine.
+One advantage is that referring to data by its hash value makes it a perfect candidate for storage in one of many high-performance Content Addressable Storage (CAS) systems. like [Venti][], a homegrown CAS like the one that `git` employs, new systems like [ipfs][] or simple implementation within other storage systems like postgres or a NoSQL engine.

 Another advantage is that the values for any given hash never change, enabling simple and agrgessive caching techniques.